sknetwork-team/scikit-network/docs/reference/data.rst

 Data
 ####

-Sources and tools for importing data.
+Tools for importing and exporting data.

 Toy graphs
 **********